 Hands Free Law

-• Hold your phone in your hand or support it with your body (even on your shoulder)
+• Hold a phone in their hand or support it with any part of the body while driving

 • Text, type, or scroll through messages